BB3B: Characters

-Billy Bob is the newly born baby brother of Louie and Lucy.
-Billy Bob is a normal baby, but in Louie and Lucy's eyes they see him as a mind controlling Sprog alien whose means are to enslave earth.
-Billy Bob is simply known as The Sprog or BB3B to the kids, and is called Billy Bob mostly by their mum but she sometimes also calls him BB3B.
+Billy Bob is Louie and Lucy's baby brother.
+Billy Bob is a normal baby, but in Louie and Lucy's eyes they see him as a mind-controlling Sprog alien whose means are to enslave Earth.
+Billy Bob is simply known as The Sprog or BB3B to the kids, and is called Billy Bob mostly by their mum, but she sometimes also calls him BB3B.
 Billy Bob is always seen wearing a striped green shirt and nappy.